ngasull/ngasull.github.io/_posts/2019-11-03-how-to-use-vim-efficiently.md

 A developer's workflow often involves going back and forth in a code base.
 Although `:find` or [fzf](https://github.com/junegunn/fzf.vim) are great for quickly opening files, we can go faster once they have already been opened in buffers.

+- **`Ctrl-6`** swaps to last opened buffer
 - **`Ctrl-o`** moves the cursor to the previous location it last _jumped_ from
 - **`Ctrl-i`** moves the cursor to the next _jump_

-These commands take advantage of the [jumplist](https://vim.fandom.com/wiki/Jumping_to_previously_visited_locations) which contains all cursor _jumps_, including inside the same buffer.
+The two latter commands take advantage of the [jumplist](https://vim.fandom.com/wiki/Jumping_to_previously_visited_locations) which contains all cursor _jumps_, including inside the same buffer.
 This is much more powerful than just "tab switching" in other editors as you can extremely quicky jump back and forth more precise contexts.
+Although they are precise, they might take you more time than a simple `Ctrl-6` swap-back or than moving away with a quick `:find` or _fzf_.

 ### Closing buffers

-It won't cause any trouble to keep any number of buffers open.
-However, as we mainly rely on `Ctrl-o`/`Ctrl-i` to navigate, we want to keep the jumplist history clean.
+It won't cause any trouble to keep any number of buffers open and it is often recommended to keep them open.
+However, when we mainly rely on `Ctrl-o`/`Ctrl-i` to navigate, we want to keep the jumplist history clean.
 So if, for example, a file has been opened by mistake, all what is needed is **`:bw`**.

 ## Windows